pacepeek/pacepeek/README.md

 ## License

 This entire codebase, including all historical commits, is licensed under the GNU Affero General Public License Version 3 (AGPLv3).
-This applies retroactively to all previous versions and commits of this software[1].
+This applies retroactively to all previous versions and commits of this software.

 The full text of the license can be found in the [LICENSE](LICENSE) file.